marunigno-ship-it/marunigno-ship-it/README.md

 This project exists because ethical reasoning should be a foundational, auditable layer in every system that acts alongside humans — not an afterthought.

+*QERRA-v2 Classical is an experimental research tool.
+It has not been independently validated by any academic institution or robotics lab.
+Commercial licenses are available for evaluation and non-safety-critical use.*

 **Marussa Metocharaki · Greece · 2026**